jpc0/video-wall-client/README.md

 ## Build - Required Packages

 Please make sure the following packages are installed on your system:
-- Boost (at least version 1.67)
+- FFMPEG
+  - avcodec-dev
+  - avformat-dev
+  - avfilter-dev
+  - swscale-dev
-- ZeroMQ
+  - avutil-dev
 - SDL2
+  - sdl2-dev
+- SDL2_image
+  - sdl2_image-dev

 Reasonable recent source files for these packages are included in the vendor folder if you need to build them from source however it is strongly recommended